ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

            CC
-                | ['Completion code for the line of output.
-Completion code is always returned.']
+            | Completion code for the line of output.
+Completion code is always returned.

                 | **type**: str